Klosmi/html-basics/JS-basic.md

 - 💡 When the browser requests a page, it receives the HTML source code.
 It then reads (*parses*) this code and builds the DOM from it. __During this process, the HTML attributes of the elements are translated into the corresponding DOM properties__.

-Attributes are defined by HTML and are used to customize a tag.
+- Attributes are defined by HTML and are used to customize a tag.
-When writing HTML source code, we can __define attributes on your HTML elements__.
+- When writing HTML source code, we can __define attributes on your HTML elements__.
 Then, once the browser reads (*parses*) our code, a __corresponding DOM node will be created.
 This node is an object, and therefore it has properties__.
-__An attribute extends an HTML element, changing its behavior__ or providing metadata.
+- __An attribute extends an HTML element, changing its behavior__ or providing metadata.
 For instance, this HTML element: `<input type="text" value="Name:">` has 2 attributes (`type` and `value`).

-The HTML tags may have attributes.
+- The HTML tags may have attributes.
 When the browser reads the HTML to create DOM objects for tags, it recognizes *standard attributes* and creates *DOM properties* from them.

-- An HTML attribute always has the form name="value" . elements have lots of different attributes.

 - We consider the `#ID` and `.class` as attributes, an anchor tag `<a>` an `href="#"` an `input` is also .